-Heat oil in a wok or non stick frying pan and sauté the chicken for a few minutes until browned all over.
-Add the ginger, garlic and chili.
+Heat oil in a wok or nonstick frying pan and sauté the chicken for a few minutes until browned all over.
+Add the ginger, garlic, and chili.
 Sauté for another minute.
-Add the remaining soy sauces and cola.
+Add the remaining soy sauce and cola.
 Reduce heat to medium-low and simmer for 15 minutes until the chicken is cooked and the sauce is slightly thick and sticky.

 Top with the toasted cashew nuts and spring onions and serve with steamed Basmati or Jasmine rice.